krishven/async/README.txt

 	HOW TO RUN PROGRAM:
 	------------------
+	Run "sh Makefile" to compile all the files for the first time.
+	eg: sh script.sh <config_filepath> <logname>
 	Run script.sh under src directory.
 In script.sh, the user should pass the config file as argument.
 Different test cases can be tested using different config files.
-The logs will be stored as logs/<config_name>.log
+The logs will be stored as logs/<logname>.log
-	eg: sh script.sh <config_filepath> <logname>

 MAIN FILES: